 On March 11, 2020, WHO [the World Health Organization] formally declared the novel Coronavirus (which is medically referred to as “COVID-19”) a global pandemic.
 This deadly virus, which originated in Wuhan, China, has rapidly become a Worldwide tragedy.
 Its most defenseless victims are the elderly.
 Unfortunately, as the following discussion will demonstrate, California elder care facilities have a history of infection control failures and the resulting citations for these deficiencies.
-As the Los Angeles nursing home coronavirus attorney, Cherepinskiy Law Firm is ready to fight for the victims of the careless and reckless failures to implement and adhere to appropriate infection control policies.

 The Elderly are at the Highest Risk of Death from the New Coronavirus

 The novel coronavirus (COVID-19) statistical data is alarming:

 - Over 80% of deaths caused by the novel coronavirus involved elderly individuals who were older than 60 years of age

 - Over 75% of those who died had chronic diseases such as diabetes, lung disease and other respiratory illnesses, heart disease and cardiovascular diseases, and cancers.
 The vast majority of people with such chronic ailments are elderly

 - The fatality rate for patients between 70 and 75 years of age is approximately 8%

 - The fatality rate for individuals who are older than 80 years of age is shockingly high – almost 15%.